-But today's products feature exciting solid hardwood veneers, including wenge, mahogany, zebrawood, Macassar, or teak, not to mention the standard favorites, such as oak, maple, and birch.
+Today's products feature exciting solid hardwood veneers, including wenge, mahogany, zebrawood, Macassar, or teak—not to mention the standard favorites, such as oak, maple, and birch.

 Variable and Custom Sizing